rbdannenberg/arco/doc/ugens.md

 .set_feedback(feedback)
 ```

-`/arco/granstream/new id chans inp polyphony dur enable` - Create a
+`/arco/granstream/new id chans input polyphony dur enable` - Create a
 new granular synthesis from input audio unit generator with the given
 `id` number and `chans` channels.
 The input is initially given by
-`inp` and each output channel will be the sum of `polyphony`
+`input` and each output channel will be the sum of `polyphony`
 independently generated grain sequences.
 Grains are taken from recent
 input with a buffer length of `dur` seconds, and grains are produced
 when `enable` (Boolean) is true.
 Each grain is written to a different